-This ordering of the vertices can also lead to edge directions, directing the edge [ij] if $i \prec j$ .
+By using the left endpoints of the intervals, we say that $i \prec j$ if interval i precedes interval j.
+This leads to a natural order of the vertices, and therefore to edge directions, directing the edge ij if $i \prec j$.